Fodor's Expert Review Millennium Gate

-This four-pillar, three-story high, brightly painted arch spanning Pender Street was erected in 2002 to mark the millennium and commemorate the Chinese community's role in Vancouver's history.
+This four-pillar, three-story-high, brightly painted arch spanning Pender Street was erected in 2002 to mark the millennium and commemorate the Chinese community's role in Vancouver's history.
 The gate incorporates both Eastern and Western symbols, and both traditional and modern Chinese themes.
 Just east of the Millennium Gate, a right turn will take you into Shanghai Alley.
 Also known as Chinatown Heritage Alley, this was the site of the first Chinese settlement in the Vancouver area.
 By 1890 Shanghai Alley and neighboring Canton Alley were home to about 1,000 Chinese residents.
 At the end of the alley is a replica of the West Han Dynasty Bell, a gift to Vancouver from the city of Guangzhou, China.
-Surrounding the bell are a series of panels relaying some of the area's early history.
+Surrounding the bell is a series of panels relaying some of the area's early history.